AntonioNoack/Aarch64MatmulVM/README.md

 ## Execution of other matrix multiplication kernels

-- clone one of the html files
+1. clone one of the html files
-- remove the assembly code from the "code" section and paste your own
+2. remove the assembly code from the "code" section and paste your own
-- change the data inside the "mkn" element to match your matrix dimensions
+3. change the data inside the "mkn" element to match your matrix dimensions
-- change the default delay in the element "delay", if the given value is too fast or slow for your liking
-- I only implemented what was necessary for my own kernels to run, so please see the next chapter
+4. change the default delay in the element "delay", if the given value is too fast or slow for your liking I only implemented what was necessary for my own kernels to run, so please read the next chapter

 ## Limitations